What Law and German graduates have to say:Karen, LG graduate:

 More importantly, the course gave me the transferable skills so highly sought after in the workplace today.
 I developed the ability to problem solve logically and research thoroughly, write convincingly and communicate effectively, as well as work with discipline and as part of a team.
 Law and German was undoubtedly as much an academic degree as it was preparation for life far beyond university.

-After graduating in 2003, I went on to live and work abroad again before returning to Ireland, where I am now employed by a German company in the field of marketing and communications.
+After graduating, I went on to live and work abroad again before returning to Ireland, where I am now employed by a German company in the field of marketing and communications.

 David, LG graduate: